jaipandya/SublimeTutor/tutorial/chapter_5_5.md

    will be highlighted.
 Double clicking on a line with highlighted search term will automatically open the file and take us to the corresponding line number.
-4. Try this will 4-5 different search terms and make yourself comfortable with this command.
+4. Try this with 4-5 different search terms and make yourself comfortable with this command.
-5. When you done playing around with this, move to next module.
+5. When you are done playing around with this, move to next module.